 As a consequence of this conclusion, it is normal to ask the following questions:

-“If there is no simultaneity of events (for example, “start of any event” and the corresponding event “movement the clock’s hands”), is it possible to determine a “time interval” (like a “second” )?”
+“If there is no simultaneity of events (for example, “start of any event” and the corresponding event “movement of the clock’s hands”), is it possible to determine a “time interval” (like the unit of time“second”)?”

-Then all the equations, where the physical magnitude “time” takes part (including the equations on the basis of which is concluded that there is no simultaneity of events) … are they equations?
+Therefore, all the equations, where the physical magnitude “time” takes part (including the equations on the basis of which is concluded that there is no simultaneity of events) … …are they real equations at all?

 In fact, this is an absurd logical circular reference!

-But if we go back to reality, in the reference system related to the moving Earth’s surface (as we have seen in chapter 4) – the measured speed of the electromagnetic signals in the direction of movement of the ground “from West to East” is (c-v), and in the direction “from East to West” is (c+v) !
+But if we go back to reality, in the reference system related to the moving Earth’s surface (as we have seen in the “Analysis of the experiments “One-way measurement of the speed of light” – the measured speed of the electromagnetic signals in the direction of movement of the ground “from West to East” is (c-v), and in the direction “from East to West” is (c+v) !
 This fact nowadays is experimentally established using synchronized GPS satellite clocks.

 Obviously, if (v = 0), then we have the formula (44) – i.e. “the criterion for the synchronization of two clocks”, which are stationary in the “stationary system”.